Overload119/RapPad-Mobile-React-Native/README.md

 This will start a [Webpack Dev Server](react-native-webpack-starter-kit) which will watch your JS files for changes and automatically generate the `index.[platform].js` file expected by your app.

 Then open `ios/App.xcodeproj` in Xcode, build and run the project.
 For Android setup please see the official [Android Setup](http://facebook.github.io/react-native/docs/android-setup.html#content) documentation.
+Here's a workaround to get [device debugging on Android](https://github.com/mjohnston/react-native-webpack-server/issues/65#issuecomment-149597280) working with the Webpack Dev Server.

 If you run into any issues please see the [Getting Started](http://facebook.github.io/react-native/docs/getting-started.html) guide for React Native before submitting an issue.